 Greg is fluent in Spanish.

-Greg is a member of the State Bar of California and is admitted to practice before the U.S. Courts of Appeals for the Seventh and Ninth Circuits, all U.S. District Courts in California, the Washington Supreme Court, and the United States Supreme Court.
+Greg is a member of the State Bar of California and is admitted to practice, has argued or submitted briefs before the United States Court of Appeals for the Second, Third, Seventh, Eighth, and Ninth Circuits, all U.S. District Courts in California, District Court of Texas, District Court of Montana, District Court of New York, District Court of Missouri, United States District Court for the District of Columbia, and the United States Supreme Court.